adfinis/adsy-trainings/susecap-workshop/9002_components/modul_components_9002.md

 ## nsync, BBS and Cell reps

-* Constatntly monitor state of applications
+* Constantly monitors state of applications
 * Reconciele with expected state if needed

 ![](static/app-monitor-sync-diego.png)